Perhaps it’s something in the air. Or monkeypox. Or climate change. Or 5G radiation.

-Something akin to how birds instinctively know when to fly South for the winter, or when hedgehogs decide to hibernate.
-Or maybe how baby turtles know to head towards to sea as soon as they hatch.
+Something akin to how birds know when to fly South for the winter, or when hedgehogs decide to hibernate.
+Or how baby turtles know to head towards to sea as soon as they hatch.

 It’s like an unconscious calling that emerges from the deepest, darkest recesses of a company owner’s psyche, usually after about 4 or 5 years: